Top 10 Interview Questions for Accountants

 10. Describe a time when you had to explain a complex accounting issue to someone with without an accounting background.
 How did you help your audience understand the situation?

 Your ability to communicate with non-accountants may be very important, especially if you will be in an advisory role with direct contact with clients or with team members from other departments.
 When responding, emphasize your communication skills and storytelling talent, as well as your ability to work as a part of a team.

 Even though you’re trying to get a job as an accountant, your interview will probably include a number of typical job interview questions.
 Review those questions and look at the sample answers.
 Then practice answering interview questions so you’re ready.

 Be Ready With Questions to Ask the Employer

-Don't forget to be prepared with a list of questions to ask your interviewer – it shows you’re truly interested in the company and the new job.
-Here are interview questions to ask the employer, as well as questions you shouldn't ask an interviewer during a job interview.
+Finally, don't forget to be prepared with a list of questions to ask your interviewer — it shows you’re truly interested in the company and the new job.
+Make sure you craft a list interview questions to ask the employer, and be aware of the questions you shouldn't ask an interviewer during a job interview.